Barbara Dunst

-Barbara Dunst (born 25 September 1997) is an Austrian footballer who plays as a midfielder for German Frauen-Bundesliga club Eintracht Frankfurt and the Austria women's national team.
+Barbara Dunst (born 25 September 1997) is an Austrian footballer who plays as a midfielder for German Frauen-Bundesliga club Bayern Munich and the Austria women's national team.
+She is a two-time Austrian Women's Footballer of the Year award winner.

 Career

 Club

 Dunst began playing football in 2004 at SV Anger, where she played for eight years in the boys' team.
-In November 2012, she signed with ÖFB-Frauenliga club LUV Graz, for which she made her debut on 10 November 2012 in a league match against FC Wacker Innsbruck.
-For the 2014–15 season, she moved to the league rivals and reigning cup winners SKN St. Pölten.
-With St. Pölten, Dunst won the championship and the cup and repeated this success in the following season.
-In the UEFA Women's Champions League, her team reached the Round of 32 in both, the 2015–16 season and the 2016–17 season, being eliminated by Verona and Brøndby, respectively.
-In the second half of the 2016–17 season, Dunst signed a contract with the German Bundesliga club Bayer 04 Leverkusen, for which she debut on 19 February 2017 at a 1–1 tie in a league match against FF USV Jena.
-On 21 June 2017, Dunst left Leverkusen and moved to MSV Duisburg.
+In November 2012, she signed with ÖFB-Frauenliga club LUV Graz, for whom she made her debut on 10 November 2012 in a league match against FC Wacker Innsbruck.

+For the 2014–15 season, she moved to league rivals and reigning cup winners SKN St. Pölten.
+With St. Pölten, Dunst won the domestic double in the 2014–15 campaign and repeated this championship and cup success in the following season.
+In the UEFA Women's Champions League, her team reached the Round of 32 in both the 2015–16 and 2016–17 seasons, being eliminated by Verona and Brøndby respectively.

+During the second half of the 2016–17 season, Dunst signed a contract with the German Bundesliga club Bayer Leverkusen.
+She debuted for Leverkusen on 19 February 2017 against FF USV Jena in a league match which ended 1–1.

+On 21 June 2017, Dunst left Leverkusen and moved to fellow Frauen-Bundesliga side MSV Duisburg.
+She made 46 appearances in all competitions during her two years at the club.

+In 2019, Dunst joined Eintracht Frankfurt (then 1.
+FFC Frankfurt) and established herself as a key player for the team.
+She helped Frankfurt reach the 2020-21 DFB-Pokal Frauen final and played 106 minutes of the final, where they lost 1–0 after extra time to Wolfsburg.
+Dunst scored an impressive four goals in 10 matches in the 2023-24 UEFA Women's Champions League (including the qualifying rounds).
+In total, Dunst has made 147 competitive appearances for Frankfurt and scored 25 goals.

+On 20 March 2025, Bayern Munich announced the signing of Dunst on a three-year contract, with the midfielder arriving in the summer.